Is Alta Andina a Leather Company?

 Leather tanning is simply the process of taking an animal hide, and turning it into leather.

-Vegetable tanned leather is produced using natural tannins from trees, bark or fruit from trees.
-Chrome tanned leather is made with harsh, toxic heavy metals.
-Making vegetable tanned leather takes longer and costs more than making chrome tanned leather.
-The entire chrome tanning process can be finished in hours, whereas it can take several weeks to finish a batch of vegetable tanned leather.
+Vegetable tanned leather is produced using naturally occurring tannins derived from trees.
+Chrome tanned leather is made with chromium III and a slew of toxic chemicals.
+Vegetable tanning is significantly more expensive and time consuming than chrome tanning.
+The entire chrome tanning process can be finished in hours, whereas it takes weeks to finish a batch of vegetable tanned leather.

 Seeing vegetable tanned leather hanging to dry after the natural tanning process is immediately recognizable as leather, coming out a beautiful beige color.

 If you saw chrome tanned leather without context, you’d never guess it was leather.
 Chromium III is a blue powder.
 Thus, when hides are tanned with chrome, they come out a pale blue.
 Chrome tanned hides are referred to in the industry as “wet blue.”
-Because of its unnatural and unappealing color, wet blue needs to be heavily processed after tanning to make it viable for use.
-To make consumers think of wet blue as leather again, it is almost always painted.
+Because of its unnatural and unappealing color, wet blue needs to be heavily processed and painted after tanning to make consumers recognize it as leather.

-Genuine leather is one of those misleading marketing terms used to make bottom of the barrel leather sound high quality, its a catchall term used for any product that once contained leather.
-People use the term to differentiate bonded leather from polyurethane leather, which are extremely similar in their look and feel.
-Polyurethane leather contains no actual leather, is is a plastic imitation of leather.
-Bonded leather is made up of leather scraps that are scraped from the tannery floor, melted down, and mixed with plastics and polymers.
-Saying genuine leather is real leather is kind of like claiming genuine fast food burgers are “100% real beef.”
+Genuine leather is one of those misleading marketing terms used to describe the bottom of the barrel leather, and pass it off as high quality.
+People use the term genuine leather to differentiate bonded leather from polyurethane leather.
+Polyurethane leather contains no actual leather, its plastic.
+Bonded leather is made up of leather scraps scraped up off the tannery floor, melted down, and mixed with plastics and polymers.
+Therefore, those using the term genuine leather are typically selling cheap, low quality leather mixed with plastic.
+Saying genuine leather is real leather is kind of like claiming fast food burgers are “100% real beef.”